25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 public ActionResult<List<Product>> Get([FromQuery] bool discontinuedOnly = false)
 ```

-- The [ApiController] attribute applies inference rules for the default data sources of action parameters.
+- The [ApiController] attribute applies inference rules for the default data sources of action parameters

-- These rules save you from having to identify binding sources manually by applying attributes to the action parameters.
+- These rules save you from having to identify binding sources manually by applying attributes to the action parameters

 ### Control API Behaviour